dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 where **$D_3$** is the electrical charge density, **$d_{31}$** is the piezoelectric strain constant, **$T_1$** is the stress generated in the length direction of the piezoelectric layer, **$\varepsilon_{33}$** is the dielectric constant of the piezoelectric material under constant stress conditions, and **$E_3$** is the electric field developed in the “3” direction.
 From the above equation, it is clear that the charge density is proportional to the developed stress.

 ## Finite Element Method Overview in FEA Workflow
-From a mathmatical point of view, the below five steps overview how the FEM is working in FEA workflow:
+FEA software packages are computer programs that use FEM to analyze how a material or design responds to certain forces, such as vibration, heat, fluid flow, electromagnetic forces, and other physical effects [https://www.autodesk.com/solutions/simulation/finite-element-analysis].
+Some common FEA software packages include ANSYS [https://www.ansys.com/], Abaqus FEA [https://www.3ds.com/products-services/simulia/], COMSOL Multiphysics [https://www.comsol.com/], and SIMSCALE [https://www.simscale.com/].
+From a mathmatical point of view, the below five steps overview how the FEM works within these software tools [https://www.jousefmurad.com/fem/the-finite-element-method-beginners-guide/#feaworkflowFFA]:
 1) Model preparation
 2) Element formulation
 3) Assembly